FourPlay String Quartet: History

 In July 2009, Fourthcoming, their fourth album, was released.
 Most of the tracks were written 3 years prior.
 Recorded live at the Street Theatre in Canberra over three small gigs.
 Like the previous three albums, Fourthcoming contains a number of covers.
 Rage Against the Machine, Leonard Cohen and Sufjan Stevens.
 A number of the original songs contain politically charged lyrics.
 The track A Grain of Truth was inspired by the AWB (Australian Wheat Board) scandal.
 The track Where The Sun Don't Shine was written in response to the former Prime Minister of Australia John Howard's sustainable energy policy for the 2007 election.
 The track Rudd-a-dub Dub refers to the then-current Prime Minister, Kevin Rudd.

 In August 2010, the band collaborated with author Neil Gaiman and comics author/artist Eddie Campbell at the inaugural Graphic festival at the Sydney Opera House, composing a 70-minute accompaniment to Gaiman's novella "The Truth is a Cave in the Black Mountains".
-The twelve year long collaboration between Mr. Gaiman and the Fourplay String Quartet culminated in the 2022 record "Signs of Life".
+The twelve year long collaboration between Mr. Gaiman and the FourPlay String Quartet culminated in the 2023 record "Signs of Life", which was nominated for the "Best Classical Album" ARIA Award for 2023.